Curious about Improv?

 Our Classes and Courses

-This six-week course is ideal for anyone with no experience of Improv and who wants to learn the basics.
+Level #1 This six-week course is ideal for anyone with no experience of Improv and who wants to learn the basics.
 This is one way to start your improv journey, or you could jump straight in by coming along to one of our Drop Ins.
 Next 6-week course due to start Tuesday, Sept 16th 2025.
 Learning notes included.
 Led by Pip Palmer.
-Email us to register. £160
+Tickets available by clicking the icon! £150

-The 8-week (A Bit More) Improv class is suitable for those who have done some improv classes before.
-It builds on the material from the Introduction To Improv class, and culminates in a show.
+Level #2 The 8-week (A Bit More) Improv class is suitable for those who have done some improv classes before.
+It builds on the material from the Introduction to Improv class, and culminates in a show.
 Next course starts immediately after Intro to improv, on 28/10/2026.
 Learning notes included.
 Led by Pip Palmer.
-Email us to register. £200
+Ticket link coming soon! £200

-Learn to focus on the funny!
+Level #4 Learn to focus on the funny!
 This is an eight-week course suitable for experienced improvisers with several shows under their belts.
-It is a precursor to our Harold course and suitable for anyone who has completed 'Scenes'/Level 3 equivalent, with us or elsewhere, or anyone who has been training in our Drop Ins for at least a year.
+It is a precursor to our Harold course and suitable for anyone who has completed 'Scenes'/Level #3 equivalent, with us or elsewhere, or anyone who has been training in our Drop Ins for at least a year.
 Next course due to start on Monday 19/01/2026, culminating in a show.
-Led by Chris Rosser.
 Email us to register. £200